spotinst/help/src/docs/ocean/features/auto-upgrade-aks-patch-version.md

     >**Note**: Rolls
     > - Ocean will roll all virtual node groups applicable to the available control-plane patch upgrade version if you select to roll.
     > - You can only roll if an upgrade version for the virtual node groups is available.
 If an upgrade version is unavailable, a record will only appear in the logs, not the auto-upgrades history.
-    > - If an option appears grayed, you have already run it and cannot select it again.
+    > - If an option appears grayed out, you have already run it and cannot select it again.

     <img src="https://docs.spot.io/ocean/_media/auto-upgrade-roll-configuration.png" />